Vivialdi/osrs-item-browser/README.md

 - "Used to craft" button expands a full list of every item this ingredient is used in

 ### Drop Sources
-- Full drop table for any item: monster name, combat level, drop quantity, and drop rate
+- Drop table for any item: monster name, combat level, drop quantity, and drop rate
-- Click a monster to see its locations and map tile coordinates

 ### Equipment Stats
 - Attack and Defence bonuses for every combat style (Stab, Slash, Crush, Magic, Range)
 - Strength, Ranged Strength, Magic Damage %, and Prayer bonus